nrwl/nx/docs/shared/recipes/nx-release/getting-started-with-nx-release.md

 ### Configure Projects to Release

 Nx Release uses Nx's powerful [Project Graph](/core-features/explore-graph) to understand your projects and their dependencies.

-However, not all projects in your repo need to be released, such as e2e testing projects and some applications.
+If you want to release all of the projects in your workspace, such as when dealing with a series of npm library packages, no configuration is required.

+If you have a mixed workspace in which you also have some applications, e2e testing projects or other things you don't want to release, you can configure `nx release` to target only the projects you want to release.

 Configure which projects to release by adding the `release.projects` property to nx.json.
-The value is an array of glob patterns that match the projects to release.
+The value is an array of strings, and you can use any of the same specifiers that are supported by `nx run-many`'s projects filtering, such as explicit project names, Nx tags, directories and glob patterns, including negation using the `!` character.

 For example, to release just the projects in the `packages` directory: